chef/chef-web-docs/content/custom_resources/glossary.md

 ## property_is_set?

-Use the `property_is_set?` method to check if the value for a property is set.
+Use the `property_is_set?` method to check if the value for a property has been passed into the resource.

 The syntax is:

 ```ruby
 property_is_set?(:property_name)